Traditionally Modern Food

 For me biryani and Bisi bele bath are always weekend specials.
 Two weeks back I prepared Biryani, Brinjal chops for lunch.
 I don’t know whether the “Jurassic World” movie we saw that day complimented biryani or it is vice versa.
 We were having lunch for almost one hour slowly.

 This Saturday I went to my kitchen for preparing sevai for breakfast.
-My hubby told me don’t strain prepare a light breakfast.
+My hubby told me don't strain to prepare a light breakfast.
 I smiled and asked what he want for lunch.
 Well if Saturday morning calls for a mild breakfast, then it is a heavy lunch.

 He asked me can you prepare veg Biryani, I said we had it recently.
 He said we can have it again today.
 I was looking through my fridge, I had all the vegetables but no mint.
 My hubby offered to go shopping for mint.
-I realised how badly he wanted biryani 🙂
+I realized how badly he wanted biryani 🙂

 This was our weekend lunch.
-Vegetable biryani, plain salna and cucumber raita.
+Vegetable biryani, plain salna, and cucumber raita.

 IMG_0837

-One specialty of this plain Salna is it doesn’t require any fancy ingredient.
+One specialty of this plain Salna is it doesn't require any fancy ingredients.
 If you are planning to make it as a side for biryani I am sure you will have all the ingredients.

 checkout Mixed Veg Kurma